-To transfer from one course to another you must apply on an application form obtainable from the Admissions Office by 16 January.
+To transfer from one course to another you must apply on an application form obtainable from the Admissions Office by 13 January.
 If your application is successful you are required to comply with the enrolment procedures for the year/stage of the new course and, unless otherwise instructed, you should present the letter granting transfer to the enrolling officer.
-You should also inform the enrolling officer of the school in which you are enrolled of your intention to transfer.
+If you intend to transfer, you should also inform the enrolling officer of the school in which you were enrolled in 1977.